cdslaborg/paramonte/pubs/ParaMonte/kernel/JOSS2020/paper.md

 1. At the first stage, the Markov chain is decorrelated recursively, for as long as needed, based on the IAC of its compact format, where only the the uniquely-visited states are kept in the (compact) chain.
 1. Once the Markov chain is refined such that its compact format is fully decorrelated, the second phase of decorrelation begins, during which the Markov chain is decorrelated based on the IAC of the chain in its verbose (Markov) format.
 This process is repeated recursively for as long as there is any residual autocorrelation in the refined sample.

-We have empirically noticed, via numerous experimentations, that this recursive aggressive approach is superior to other existing methods of sample refinement in generating final refines samples that are neither too small in size nor correlated.
+We have empirically noticed, via numerous experimentations, that this recursive aggressive approach is superior to other existing methods of sample refinement in generating final refined samples that are neither too small in size nor autocorrelated.

 ## The restart functionality